Swift Programming for iPhone® and iPad® Applications

 US Price: $2495 (Face-to-Face or Remote-Live), or $1495 (On-Demand)

-In this hands on Swift 4 programming course, attendees will learn how to develop iPhone and iPad apps using Swift and Xcode.
+In this hands on Swift programming course, attendees will learn how to develop iPhone and iPad apps using Swift and Xcode.
 Students begin by learning the fundamentals of the Swift language.
 They will explore how to build object-oriented applications by creating Swift classes with properties, initializers and both instance and class methods.
-They will see how to effectively use advanced Swift features like generics, closures, and error handling.
+Students will learn how to effectively use advanced Swift features like generics, closures, and error handling.

 Students will use Storyboards to design user interfaces for iOS apps.
 They study how to configure view controller classes to interact with iOS views and controls (labels, text fields, buttons, segmented controls, switches, table views, etc.) using IBOutlets, create event handlers using IBActions and then code events handlers.
 They learn how to use segues to manage transitions between views.